 Prescription drugs are everywhere.
 Easy to find.
 Easy to get.
-Easy to become addicted.
+Easy to become addicted to.
 Fortunately, it’s just as easy to get help.
-We provide patients with medication-assisted treatment (MAT) for Xanax, Vicodin, Percocet, OxyContin, Oxymorphone, RoxyCodone and others.
-We also offer a successful program for people struggling with Huffing (gas, butane, solvents, and nitrous).
+We provide patients with medication-assisted treatment (MAT) for Xanax, Vicodin, Percocet, OxyContin, Oxymorphone, RoxyCodone, and others.
+We also offer a successful program for people struggling with huffing (gas, butane, solvents, and nitrous).

 We are committed to helping our patients break the addiction to this habit-forming drug.
 Our recovery program includes medically supervised detox, intensive inpatient and outpatient care.

 Contrary to popular belief, pot can be addictive.
-Our treatment program addresses both the physical and psychological needs of the patient with expressive therapy programs, educational and nutritional workshops.
+Our treatment program addresses both the physical and psychological needs of the patient with expressive therapy programs and educational and nutritional workshops.

 Symptoms of Addiction